jarch-ma/TLG/README.md

 The code will be uploaded after the paper is accepted.

 ## Content:
- 1. Revised Quantitative Analysis
+ 1. Revised Quantitative Analysis. ---> For Reviewer 1: nR2K
- 2. Added Quantitative Analysis:
+ 2. Added Quantitative Analysis. ---> For Reviewer 3: W9Dn and Reviewer 4: 7h83
- 3. Revised Qualitative Visualization Analysis
+ 3. Revised Qualitative Visualization Analysis. ---> For Reviewer 2: Q24e
- 4. Added Qualitative Visualization Analysis
+ 4. Added Qualitative Visualization Analysis. ---> For Reviewer 2: Q24e and Reviewer 3: W9Dn

 ## 1.Update Quantitative Analysis: